Code-Institute-Submissions/projectone/README.md

-This is a website for a fictional restaurant called sea&stone.
+sea&stone is a fictional seafood restaurant based in West Cork.

-It contains all the basic information one might need when choosing somewhere to eat.
+Starting the project:

+I started with the idea of making a website for a fictional cafe or restaurant.
+After lots of back and forth, I settled on a simple, clean black and white design with some hints of blue for my restaurant sea&stone.
+The layout is simple and easy to follow and the site is fully responsive.

 Homepage: